 Handled Mustache & Beard Brush With Bag, 100% Boar Bristle (Zeus)

-In case you have an unruly long beard, this brush will be ideal for maintaining it.
+In case you have an unruly long beard, this one will be ideal for maintaining it.
 The handle is made of pear wood, so it is sturdy and comfortable to hold.
 The bristles are quite soft not to irritate your skin yet firm enough to untangle beard knots.

 Beard And Moustache Brush (Grave Before Shave)